 But then I realized that "pet" is the more important idea.
 We choose to feed them, and love them, and call them Poopsie, and take them with us everywhere we go, and even give them little validating kisses.
 And even if they're baleful little creatures that bring no joy or happiness to anyone (and may inadvertently hurt their owners or get their owners shunned because no one wants to be around them) we still choose to give them love and praise and treats and call them precious.
 That's what it means to have a pet, and that's what it means to feed and love and care for a pet peeve.

-I may twitch when someone calls a baby a miracle because the agnostic, science-nerd in me is screaming that DNA self replication is just about as opposite of miracle as there is, but even that I don't let get under my skin the way I see some folks rage when they see "impact" used as a noun.
+I may twitch when someone calls a baby a miracle because the agnostic, science-nerd in me is screaming that DNA self replication is just about as opposite of miracle as there is, but even that I don't let get under my skin the way I see some folks rage when they see "impact" used as a noun or "decimate" used to mean TOTALLY destroy.

 I know people will always have pet peeves.
 That's just human nature.
 But owning the decision to nurture a pet peeve or ignore it is important too.
 We give a little dismissive shrug and say "Sorry.
 It's a pet peeve," like that makes any amount of intolerance okay, but what we should be saying is: "Yeah, I have made a conscious decision to let that bother me more than is reasonable or makes any sense."